Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-java-directed-jazzer.md

 ## Static Analysis

 Our static analysis pipeline detects sinkpoints, checks reachability and exploitability, and calculates sinkpoint distances in the call graph.
-Recognizing that no single analysis tool provides complete call graph coverage, we merge the call graphs from multiple frameworks including CodeQL, Soot, and Joern.
+Recognizing that no single analysis tool provides complete call graph coverage, we merge the call graphs from multiple frameworks including CodeQL, Soot, and Joern as well as from dynamic execution traces.
 This multi-tool approach handles Java's complex object-oriented features where interface calls and reflective invocations often confound individual analyzers.

 **Sinkpoint Detection**.